aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 ##### TOP-DOWN DESIGN

-A conclusion from the issues discussed so far: a **component structure can't be designed from the top down**.
+A conclusion from the issues discussed so far: a **component structure cannot be designed from the top down**.

 We should localize and **isolate volatility**.
-We **don't want components that change frequently** and for capricious reasons **to affect components that ought to be stable**.
-For example, we **don't want** cosmetic changes to the **GUI** to have an **impact** on our **BR**.
+We **do not want components that change frequently** and for capricious reasons **to affect components that ought to be stable**.
+For example, we **do not want** cosmetic changes to the **GUI** to have an **impact** on our **BR**.
 **Component dependency graph** is created by architects to **protect stable high-value components from volatile components**.

-If we tried to design the component dependency structure before we designed any modules, we'd likely fail.
-We wouldn't know much about common closure, we'd be unaware of any reusable elements, and we'd cernainly create components that produced dependency cycles.
+If we tried to design the component dependency structure before we designed any modules, we would likely fail.
+We would not know much about common closure -> we would be unaware of any reusable elements, and we would cernainly create components that produced dependency cycles.
 Thus the **component dependency structure evolves with the logical design of the system**.

 #### THE STABLE DEPENDENCIES PRINCIPLE